-This tells us something about /wolfcms that means this website is made in Wolf CMS and/or there is a directory with the name of /wolfcms.
-Now we try and opened it on the browser but we failed.
 If you had have observed during nmap that there was something about proxy on 3128.
-So we will try and set up manual proxy.
+So we will try and set up a manual proxy.
 Give the IP of the VM in the HTTP Proxy and the port 3128

 Copy the code from <?php to die(); and paste it to a text file with the extension .php.
 Upload the said file.

-Observe all the user details it gives us and you will find that user sickos has the value of 1000:1000 that means that this is the first user.
-So, we might find ouor here as it is the first user.
-Therefore, switch user to sickos with the password john@123 that we found.
+Observe all the user details it gives us and you will find that user sickos have the value of 1000:1000 that means that this is the first user.
+So, we might find odour here as it is the first user.
+Therefore, switch the user to sickos with the password john@123 that we found.

-Futhermore we need to go into /root to look for the flag so for that run the set of following commands:
+Furthermore, we need to go into /root to look for the flag so for that run the set of following commands:

 Here, you will find a text find.
 Let’s read it.